cs01/gdbgui/docs/installation.md

 # gdbgui installation

+There are a few ways to install gdbgui on your machine.
+In fact there is even a way to run gdbgui without installing it!

+Check out the various ways to install to find the one that's right for you.

+## Method 1: Using `pipx` (recommended)

-## Try Without Installing
+### Try Without Installing
-By using [pipx](https://github.com/pipxproject/pipx), you can run Python CLI programs in ephemeral one-time virtual environments.
+By using [pipx](https://github.com/pipxproject/pipx), you can run Python CLI programs in ephemeral one-time virtual environments. pipx is installed with pip.
 ```
 pipx run gdbgui
 ```
 A new tab running the latest version of gdbgui will open in your browser.
 Press CTRL+C to end the process, and your system will remain untouched.

+### Install With pipx
 ## Recommended Installation Instructions
 gdbgui recommends using [pipx](https://github.com/pipxproject/pipx), a program to run Python CLI binaries in isolated environments.
 You can install pipx like this:
 ```